veltzer/demos-lang-js/src/html5/examples/webworkers/README.txt

 - keep timers around.

 A thread can die by:
-- not registering 'onmessage' and timers and ending it's code.
+- not registering 'onmessage' and timers and ending its code.
-- deregistering from both 'onmessage' and timers and ending it's code.
+- deregistering from both 'onmessage' and timers and ending its code.
 - calling close() explicitly.
 - the parent calling worker.terminate() (bad practice although not that bad in javascript since there is no data to be left in unstable